nnworkspace/elan/70-reports/README.md

 ## Traceability and auditability

-Each report SHOULD clearly state:
+All reports—regardless of their subfolder or type—**MUST** include a **Provenance Section** at the beginning.

+This section should follow the template defined in `70-reports/_partials/_provenance.md` and explicitly state:
-- what inputs it was derived from,
+- what inputs the report was derived from,
 - the point in time or version it represents,
-- and the automation or process that produced it.
+- the automation or process that produced it (Pipeline ID, generation method),
+- and any AI systems or algorithms used for synthesis.

 Because reports are derived, they remain auditable even if underlying artefacts are restricted or distributed across repositories.